Where are PID's District boundaries?

 What can I do to cancel water service?

 Unless a meter is permanently removed, water service is subject to a readiness-to-serve fee.
-The fee for an unused and sealed meter, is $11.03 bi-monthly (this includes $0.50 for pfd hydrant fund), and a $20.00 fee to seal or unseal the meter.
+The fee for an unused and sealed meter is half the regular monthly service charge and a $20.00 fee to seal or unseal the meter.
 Only the owner of the property can request that the meter be sealed.
 Contact the District office to discuss options for permanently discontinuing service.